 - Advice

 You can also create custom categories.
 Categories function like containers that hold similar transactions.
-The default setup includes commonly used categories, but you are able to input your own.
+The default setup includes commonly used categories, but you can input your own.
 Plus, you can tweak the existing names or add emojis as subtle ways to make your money management truly your own.

 Monarch Money Review: Areas for Improvement